BergurDavidsen/Rubikscubesolver/README.md

 # 2x2RubiksCubeSolver
-Solves a 2x2 using Gods Algorythm
+Solves a 2x2 using Gods Algoryithm